tbeha/DSCC-Powershell-SDK/README.md

 Generate the Powershell SDK (note that you need to have Java installed on your system):

-  java -jar openapi-generator-cli-7.5.0.jar generate -i storage-api.yaml -g powershell -o dscc-powershell-sdk
+  java -jar openapi-generator-cli-7.5.0.jar generate -i storage-api.yaml -g powershell -o dscc-powershell-sdk --package-name dscc_client

+You can also use the GenerateDSCC-Pwsh.ps1 script to generate the DSCC API Powershell client

 # Powershell 7 Installation:
 The Powershell SDK requires Powershell 7.